JaviTechnologies/ButtplugTest/README.md

 # ButtplugTest
 Project to test Buttplug library capabilities.

-Just trying to connect to Launch device for now
+Just trying to connect to Flashlight Launch device for now